ItWorksSomehow/ItWorksSomehow/README.md

 Most of the work here is driven by **curiosity and experimentation**.

-Topics are not limited to one field — you might see things related to **math, physics, computer science, astronomy, engineering, or even art**.
+Topics are not limited to one field.
+You might see things related to **math, physics, computer science, astronomy, engineering, or even art**.

 So don't be surprised if one day it's an **astronomy visualization** and the next day it's an **algorithm experiment**.